psychobunny/nodebb-theme-metrolike/README.md

 nodebb-theme-metrolike
 ====================

-Metrolike Theme for NodeBB - a port of the metrolike theme from phpBB3.
+Metrolike Theme for [NodeBB](http://www.nodebb.org) - a port of the metrolike theme from phpBB3.
+See [development thread](http://try.nodebb.org/topic/210/nodebb-creating-your-own-themes) for more information.

 ## Screenshots